fjankowsk/scatfit/docs/FAQ.md

 Yes, `scatfit` works on ARM-based Macs with M1 or M2 processors.
 In fact, it runs blazing fast on them!
 The immense single-core performance results in a speedup of > 3x in comparison with similar x64-based systems, in my experience.

-## I get a mtcutils dependency error when trying to install the software ##
+## I get a mtcutils dependency error when trying to install the software. ##

 If you encounter a dependency error like the following,